 - A slow cooker is an electric appliance that can cook food slowly over a period of time, usually 2 to 12 hours.
 To use a slow cooker, food is placed in a stoneware insert inside the slow cooker base.
 Heat is distributed from both the bottom and sides of the cooking vessel.
 You should always cook with the slow cooker lid on, so that the heat remains trapped inside the slow cooker to cook your meal.

 - If you are cooking for a family, I recommend a 5 or 6 quart slow cooker.
 Most of the slow cooker recipes that you find are tested in a 5 or 6 quart cooker.
 This inexpensive slow cooker is similar to the one I use.

 - If you are cooking for one or two, a small slow cooker, such as 3 quart or 4 quart, may be ideal for you.
 You can halve recipes and cook them in a smaller slow cooker, but you may need to decrease the cook time a little.

 - Always cook with the slow cooker lid on.
 This will ensure that the heat stays in and the cooking temperature is maintained.
-My slow cooker lid has clips on each side to seal it on tight, which is also convenient for travel to potlucks and family dinners.
+My slow cooker lid has clips on each side to seal it on tight if you need to transport food to potlucks and family dinners.